What official permissions, licences or consents are required by a building or engineering contractor before it can start work?

 Not all provinces require general contractors to obtain a license.
 Hiring a licensed contractor may provide benefits, such as mandatory warranty insurance.

 Many provinces require trade contractors to have licenses.
 However, certain provinces only require trade contractors to hold a certification, such as a Certification of Qualification.
-Most provinces and territories also require permits for construction, such as building permits or plumbing permits.
+Most provinces, territories and municipalities also require permits for construction, such as building permits or plumbing permits.

 The key permits that must be obtained as part of the construction process are as follows:

 In general, for construction as well as for the refurbishment of an existing building, a building permit (and, depending on the size of the construction, a location permit), must be obtained by the investor before a contractor begins the construction works.
 As regards the licensing of the contractor, a licensed building contractor is not required for a project with less than 400 sqm of gross building area or in the case of works where the value does not exceed EUR 150,000.
 For larger construction works, the contractor is required to be licensed, in one of seven different categories (A to G), depending on the total value of works.
 With respect to works on buildings for public use the contractor must be licensed in Category A.

 The following permissions are required before the building or engineering contractor can start work: